open-cloud/open-cloud.github.io.old/0_overview.md

-Each Deployment-level Admin sets the policy and configuration parameters for the Deployment, decides what Sites are allowed to host Nodes in that Deployment, and decides what Sites are allowed to instantiate Slivers and Networks on the Deployment's resources.
+Each Deployment-level Admin sets the policy and configuration parameters for the Deployment, decides what Sites are allowed to host Nodes in that Deployment, and decides what Sites are allowed to instantiate Instances and Networks on the Deployment's resources.

 ###Policies and Configurations